Explore Dublin City University’s Insights on AI in Film

 Recurring Themes in AI’s Cinematic Narrative

-Throughout the decades, certain themes consistently emerge in AI-focused films.
+Throughout the decades, certain themes have consistently emerged in AI-focused films.
 “AI in the Movies” identifies recurring motifs such as affective intelligence, complex parent-child relationships with AI entities, and the intriguing trope of the female robot.
 These themes reveal enduring societal concerns about AI’s potential roles and impact on human relationships.

 DCU’s Contribution to Understanding AI’s Cultural Significance